-1. Weather and Temperature
+1. Weather and temperature

-Some dogs experience a phenomenon called “winter nose” or “snow nose” where their noses fade in color during winter or colder temperatures and then go back to their previous color when the weather warms up again.
+Some dogs experience a phenomenon called “winter nose” or “snow nose” where their noses fade in color during winter or colder temperatures, and then go back to their previous color when the weather warms up again.

-Use a sunscreen that’s specially formulated for dogs (there are many of them on the market) on your dog’s nose in case he’s going to be in direct sunlight for a prolonged period of time, such as a day of hiking or laying on the beach.
+Use a sunscreen that’s specially formulated for dogs on their nose if they’re going to be in direct sunlight for a prolonged period of time, such as a day of hiking or laying on the beach.

 This is due to the enzyme tyrosinase which produces pigment and starts to break down as dogs age.
 Tyrosinase also works better in warm temperatures, so it’s possible that it’s also responsible for “winter nose” color changes.

-4. Contact Dermatitis
+4. Contact dermatitis

-This can be temporary, such as if your dog rubs his nose in salt on the sidewalk when it snows, or more long-term, like if you use plastic bowls for your dog and he’s allergic to the chemicals seeping into his food and water.
+This can be temporary, such as if your pup rubs their nose in salt on the sidewalk when it snows, or more long-term, like if you use plastic bowls and they’re allergic to the chemicals absorbing through their skin.

-Not only can the harmful chemicals in plastic change your dog’s nose color, but it can also have other detrimental effects on his health.
-Using metal bowls to feed your dog is highly recommended for this reason.
+Not only can the harmful chemicals in plastic change your dog’s nose color, it can also have other detrimental effects on their health, such as causing a severe bacterial infection on their nose.

 In humans, it causes white or pink patches of skin all over the body and face.
 In dogs, it causes the nose to turn pink.
-Usually, it’s accompanied by other symptoms as well, such as patches of white hair in your dog’s fur.
+Usually it’s accompanied by other symptoms as well, such as patches of white hair in your dog’s fur.

+Like “winter nose”, this is not a health threat, but it does make your dog highly susceptible to sunburn.
 Certain breeds are more prone to vitiligo, including German Shepherds, Dobermans, Dachshunds, and Rottweilers.

 View this post on Instagram

-6. Foreign Object
+6. Foreign object

-You can use a flashlight to check if you can see the obstruction and gently remove it yourself, but it’s always safest to take him to the vet.
-You don’t want to make the mistake of accidentally pushing the object in deeper when you’re trying to remove it.
+You can use a flashlight to check if you can see the obstruction and gently remove it yourself, but it’s always safest to take your dog to the vet.
+You certainly don’t want to make the mistake of accidentally pushing the object in deeper when you’re trying to remove it.

-7. Bug Bite or Sting
+7. Bug bite or sting

-Rinse the affected area with water (careful not to get any up his nose) and leave it alone to heal.
+Rinse the affected area with water (careful not to get any up their nose) and leave it alone to heal.
 Avoid putting any topicals meant to treat stings bites in humans, such as aloe vera, unless instructed otherwise by your vet.

-Typically, the amount is 1 mg per pound of body weight, administered up to 3 times per day.
-However, it’s best to check dosage with your vet, especially if your dog is old, a puppy, or sensitive to medication.
+Typically, the amount of Benadryl you should give your dog is 1 mg per pound of body weight, administered up to three times per day.
+It’s best to check dosage with your vet though, especially if your dog is old, a puppy, or sensitive to medication.

-8. Nasal Solar Dermatitis
+8. Nasal solar dermatitis